Plug-in electric vehicles in China: Low-speed electric vehicles

 The lack of regulations for LSEV manufacturers has led to poor safety performance.
 Traffic safety is also at stake.
 LSEVs struggle in large cities due to their poor acceleration and low top speeds.
 LSEVs could jeopardize the market for electric cars, one of China's priorities for industrial policy development.
 For these reasons, legislation to regulate and standardize low-speed electric vehicles began to be discussed by the Chinese government in 2016, including battery types (lead-acid versus lithium-ion batteries) and mandatory safety tests and vehicle dimensions.

 Two-wheelers and three-wheelers

 China continued to dominate both new registrations and the global stock of electric two-wheelers in 2016, with about 26 million units sold.
 The stock of electric two-wheelers is estimated in the 200-230 million range by the end of 2016, making China the global leader in this segment.

 The high growth rate in electric two-wheelers is partially due to the country's policies to limit air pollution hazards, such as its ban on gasoline-powered motorcycles, limits on the issuing of licences, and the division of lanes.
 In addition, two-wheelers have reached cost parity with internal combustion engine models, making them affordable and attractive to consumers.

+From 2017 to 2021, the sale of electric two-wheelers has gone from 30 million to almost 50 million, around 75.9% of global total.
+The estimate sale in 2023 will be around 54 million.
+Throughout the years, the demand of battery duration and intelligent functions have increased, under new policies and demands, the newly designed and upgraded electric two-wheelers will have lighter body weight.
+In addition, electric two-wheelers will also be installed with new technologies like auto lock, seat sensor, phone app connection and battery monitor.
+The goal is to meet the entertainment and functional needs of the consumers.
+With the increase of electric two-wheelers, the policy also become more complete, from helmet to charging regulations, the electric two-wheeler in China is now forming a stable system.